rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 There's no time-based fluctuation captured in product pricing.

+3. StoreKey 46,52,58 and 60 have shown no sales in this four year period and thus have not been taken into considerating.

 ### Caveats

 1. Revenue is estimated using full Unit Prices without considering discounts, returns, or promotional pricing.

 2. The analysis does not factor in currency exchange rate volatility over time — all revenue figures are calculated in USD using the provided static rates.

+3. Pricing remains constant for the 4 year period as there's no data given for price volitality.